Table of Contents

 What is asthma?

-Asthma symptoms start when allergens or other irritants cause the lining of the airways to become inflamed (swollen) and narrow.
-The muscles around the airways can then spasm (contract rapidly), causing the airways to narrow even more.
+Asthma symptoms start when irritants cause the lining of the airways to become inflamed (swollen) and narrow.
+The muscles around the airways can then spasm (contract rapidly).
+This causes the airways to narrow even more.
 When the lining of the airways is inflamed, it produces more mucus.
 The mucus clogs the airways and further blocks the flow of air.
-This is called an “asthma attack.”
+When these symptoms are severe and not easily controlled, it’s called an “asthma attack.”

-An asthma attack occurs when excess mucus causes your air tubes to swell and tighten.
-Asthma attacks can be mild, moderate or severe.
+An asthma “flare up,” or attack, happens when excess mucus causes your air tubes to swell and tighten.
+Asthma attacks can be mild, moderate, or severe.
 Symptoms of an asthma attack include the following: